abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

     - same operation can be implemented to take different amounts of time, e.g. `for loop` vs `while loop`
     - Experiments can be done only on a limited set of test inputs; hence, they leave out the running times of inputs not included in the experiment (and these inputs may be important)

-> So, to study the running time of an algorithm, we need to know the **growth rate** of the number of operations in the algorithm as the input size grows, and not the actual number of operations for a specific input size.

 - Many `Big O` notations don't use `n` as it's just a variable and any letter will do, but it's still the number of operations an algorithm will make
   ![big o](./img/big-o-1.png)

-> Why we use it?
+- Why we use it?

->
-> - to have a benchmark on how our code performs
-> - useful for discussing trade-offs between different approaches
+  - to have a benchmark on how our code performs, and to discuss trade-offs between different approaches
-> - when code slows down or crashes, identifying parts of the code that are inefficient can help us find pain-points in our apps
+  - when code slows down or crashes, identifying parts of the code that are inefficient can help us find pain-points in our apps

 - You might think that we don't need to care about Big O because computers are fast, but that's not true. because of 2 reasons:
   1. Computers are fast, but they're not infinitely fast.